kuzzleio/documentation-old/sdk-reference/source/includes/_collectionMapping.md

 $dataMapping->refresh();
 ```

-Instanciates a new CollectionMapping object with an up-to-date content.
+Instantiates a new CollectionMapping object with an up-to-date content.

 ### refresh([options], callback)